Conformal blocks attached to twisted groups: Introduction

 \section{Introduction}

-In conformal field theory \cite{tsuchiya1989conformal} there is a way to associate to a simple and simply connected group $G$ over an algebraically closed field $k$ of characteristic zero, a vector bundle $\mathbb{H}_\ell(0)_\Cun$, called the \emph{sheaf of conformal blocks}, on $\Mg$, the stack parametrizing smooth curves of genus $g$.
-The goal of this paper is to generalize this construction to the case in which the group $G$ is replaced by a certain type of parahoric Bruhat-Tits group $\H$ arising from coverings.
+In conformal field theory \cite{tsuchiya1989conformal} there is a way to associate to a natural number $\ell$ and to a simple and simply connected group $G$ over an algebraically closed field $k$ of characteristic zero, a vector bundle $\VV_\ell(0)$, called the \emph{sheaf of covacua}, on $\Mg$, the stack parametrizing smooth curves of genus $g$.
+The goal of this paper is to generalize the construction and properties of these bundles to the case in which the group $G$ they are attached to is replaces by a \emph{parahoric Bruhat-Tits group} $\H$ which depends on cyclic coverings of curves.
+For this reason, this new sheaf of covacua will not be defined on $\Mg$, but on the Hurwitz stack parametrizing coverings of curves.